2016 Barcelona Open Banc Sabadell

 The 2016 Barcelona Open Banc Sabadell (also known as the Torneo Godó) was a men's tennis tournament played on outdoor clay courts.
 It was the 64th edition of the event and part of the ATP World Tour 500 series of the 2016 ATP World Tour.
-It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from April 18 through April 24, 2016.
+It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from 18 April until 24 April 2016.
+First-seeded Rafael Nadal won the singles title.